 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Indiana’s Superior Courts are the general jurisdiction courts for the state for both criminal and civil matters.
+The state's Superior Courts are the general jurisdiction courts for the state for both criminal and civil matters.
 They also have appellate jurisdiction over Town and City Courts.
 How they are organized varies by county.
-In most counties (except for 4) Superior Court Judges are elected into office for a six-year term.
+In most counties (except for 4) these Judges are elected into office for a six-year term.
 After that, they run to be selected on a Yes/No ballot.
-The types of cases resolved in Superior Court are tort cases, contract disputes, real property, small claims, probate, mental health, family and domestic relations, criminal offenses, juvenile delinquency, and traffic infractions.
+The types of cases resolved in these courts are tort cases, contract disputes, real property, small claims, probate, mental health, family and domestic relations, child support payment issues, divorce records, marriage licenses, criminal offenses, juvenile delinquency, and traffic infractions.
 Many Superior Court trials use juries.

-Indiana is split into 91 judicial districts with Circuit Courts to handle legal matters in each.
-Ohio and Dearborn counties share one Circuit Court and one judge.
-115 Circuit Court judges decide cases in the state Circuit Courts.
-These courts have concurrent jurisdiction in their district and appellate jurisdiction over Town and City Courts.
+The state is split into 91 judicial districts with Circuit Courts to handle legal matters in each.
+Ohio and Dearborn counties share one Circuit courthouse and one judge.
+115 Circuit judges decide cases in these courts.
+These Circuits have concurrent jurisdiction in their district and appellate jurisdiction over Town and City Courts.
 Voters elect judges into office for six-year terms.
-The types of cases handled in Circuit Court are tort cases, small claims of up to $6,000, civil suits, probate, mental health cases, criminal, juvenile, traffic violations, real property cases, and domestic relations.
+The types of cases handled in these courts are tort cases, small claims of up to $6,000, civil suits, probate, mental health cases, criminal, juvenile, traffic violations, real property cases, and domestic relations.
 Some cases use a jury, and others use just the judge to decide.
+These courts are like local county courts.